department-of-veterans-affairs/vets-website/src/platform/testing/e2e/cypress/support/form-tester/README.md

 },
 ```

-##### Other fixtures

-The `data` path is the only required entry for this setting, but it is possible to set other fixtures for any special cases that might require them.
+**It is possible to set other fixtures when needed for special cases**, but the `data` fixture path is generally the only requirement for this setting.

 ```
 // testConfig